Frozen Bog Walk

 The CCC proudly participates in the NH Department of Transportation's Sponsor-A-Highway program.
 Due to safety concerns of the DOT, as a volunteer group we are eligible to adopt a secondary highway.
 The section of secondary highway is located along the Blair Road and Route 175.
 The route begins at the intersection of Blair Rd. and Bog Rd., running the entire length of the Blair Rd. until its intersection with Rte.
-175. The adopted section then continues south on route 175 for roughly 1.3 miles, stopping at the intersection with Pulsifer Rd.
+175. The adopted section then continues north on route 175 for roughly 1.5 miles, stopping near the intersection with Perch Pond Rd.

 Roadside clean-ups typically occur in the spring and fall, with both members of the CCC and local residents participating.
 Due to safety regulations of the DOT, participants are restricted to individuals over the age of 11, with strict adherence to strict safety guidelines.
 Individuals interested in participating alongside the CCC in our roadside clean are encouraged to contact the Commission directly.

 For more information about Adpot-A-Highway, check out the DOT's wesbsite.

 During the summer months, the CCC teams with a Rey Center naturalist, and local supporters to provide a weekly exploration of our conservation property, Blair Woodland Natural Area.
 The program is typically held on a weekday evening, starting at 6pm and running 1-1.5 hours in length.
 Each week a different theme is presented and over the course of the summer, participants will explore nearly every inch of the property while learning about the flora and fauna that inhabit this conserved woodland.
 In years past topics have included: vernal pool exploration, tree identification, aquatic invertebrate study, shelter building and habitat discovery.